Wherry Lines: Former stock

 Services were typically operated by Class 156 diesel multiple units from the late 1980s until 2019.

-In 2015, the train operator introduced DRS Class 37 locomotive-hauled services due to a shortage of rolling stock as the route is not electrified.
+In 2015, Transport UK East Anglia introduced DRS Class 37 locomotive-hauled services due to a shortage of rolling stock as the route is not electrified.
 These ceased following the introduction of the Class 755s in 2019.

 Some summer Saturday services were extended beyond Norwich from London Liverpool Street, which ran to and from Great Yarmouth.
 These services were formed of Class 90 electric locomotives with Mark 3 coaches, which were hauled from Norwich by a Class 47 diesel locomotive.
 The services have now ceased, favouring connections with existing local services; this is due to the complexity of the coupling and uncoupling and other issues which led to poor reliability of the mainline operation.

 On Mondays to Saturdays from 2018, one service in each direction between Norwich and Lowestoft was operated by East Midlands Railway's Class 158 Express Sprinter units.
 The service ran in the early morning on both journeys.